Alpha Progression

 1RM

-The 1RM (One Rep Max or One Repetition Maximum) is the weight you can do exactly 1 rep with.
-For example, if you did a set of 100 kg for 7 reps, you can use a 1RM calculator to work out that your 1RM was 120 kg.
-That means you could have done 120 kg for 1 rep.
+The 1RM (One Rep Max or One Repetition Maximum) is the weight that you can lift for exactly 1 rep on a given exercise.
+For example, if you did a set of 200 lbs for 7 reps, you can use a 1RM calculator to work out that your 1RM is 240 lbs.
+That means that you could have done 240 lbs for 1 rep.

-Since your 1RM strength is normalized to 1 rep, sets with different reps are comparable.
-For example, if you do a set with 105 kg for 8 reps and another with 95 kg for 12 reps, the 1RM is 129 kg in both cases.
+Since your 1RM strength is normalized to 1 rep, you can compare this with sets that use a different number of reps.
+For example, if you do a set with 215 lbs for 8 reps and another with 185 for 12 reps, the 1RM is 200 lbs in both cases.
 This way, you can immediately see that your performance was the same in both sets.

-Also, the 10RM can be used to evaluate your progress very well: If the 1RM increases (in the long term), you will become stronger—no matter what the weight and reps look like.
+Also, the 1RM can be used to evaluate your progress very well: If the 1RM increases (in the long term), you are becoming stronger—no matter what the weight and reps look like.

 To find out what your 1RM is for a particular exercise, check out our Rep Max calculator.

-You can also see the development of the 1RM of an exercise in the graphs.
+You can also see the development of the 1RM of an exercise over time in the graphs displayed by the app.
 You can immediately see from the graph if you are progressing.

 An often-used alternative to the 1RM is training volume.
-However, this is inferior because it "rewards" high reps far too much.
-By only considering the training volume, you could have a "fake progression" by doing more reps and using far less weight.
+However, this is an inferior type of measurement because it "rewards" sets with high reps and lower weights far too much.
+By only considering the training volume, you could see a "fake progression" if you do more reps and use far less weight.

 See also: